-Fewer sellers, higher perceived value, better margins, and customers who actually pay premium prices without complaining.
-We've watched sellers build five-figure monthly revenue streams from headwear alone while t-shirt sellers fight over crumbs in the same niches.
+Print on demand hats are a different game.
+Fewer sellers, higher perceived value, better margins, and customers who pay premium prices without pushback.
+We've watched sellers build five-figure monthly revenue from headwear alone while t-shirt sellers fight over scraps in the same niches.

 Types of Print on Demand Hats That Actually Sell